Race in the United States criminal justice system: History

 Race has been a factor in the United States criminal justice system since the system's beginnings, as the nation was founded on Native American soil.
 It continues to be a factor throughout United States history through the present, with organizations such as Black Lives Matter calling for decarceration through divestment from police and prisons and reinvestment in public education and universal health care.

 Legal background (1763–1829)

 Lynching and Lynch-Law date back to the 1700s when the term was first used by the Scotch-Irish in reference to an act pursued by the Quakers toward Native Americans.
 The law was originally regulatory, providing regulations regarding how lynching could and could not be carried out.
 Most crimes of and relating to lynching prior to 1830 were frontier crimes and were considered justifiable due to necessity.

 Groups of armed White men, called slave patrols, monitored enslaved African Americans.
 First established in South Carolina in 1704, the slave patrols' function was to police slaves, especially runaways.
 Slave owners feared slaves might organize a revolt or rebellion, so state militias were formed to provide a military command structure and discipline within the slave patrols to detect, encounter, and crush any organized slave meetings that might lead to revolt or rebellion.

-In the construction of the United States Constitution in 1789, slavery and White supremacy were made part of the justice system, as citizens were defined as free White men.